-Detroit's Mayor Bing has been trying to resume and demolish blighted neighbourhoods as part of his Consolidation Plan, but is being frustrated by speculators controlling hundreds of land parcels across the city.
-While many ask how eminent domain laws can be used to force the hand of the speculators, Isidoros Kyrlangitses discusses how the Land Bank can be used to redistribute land as leasehold and skirt the problem.
+Mayor Bing has been trying to resume and demolish blighted neighbourhoods, but is being frustrated by speculators.
+How might the Land bank be used to redistribute land and skirt the problem?

 Many governments are encouraging agriculture in urban areas--so long as it doesn't challenge the status quo.
 Cities must learn to embrace 'urban ag' movements to engage citizens, and the key challenge will be regulation that permits new land uses.